Poppins: Production

-The shooting of the film began on 10 June 2012, in Bangalore.
+The shooting of the film began on 10 June 2012.
 Jomon T. John is the cinematographer.
 The film was shot in Bangalore and Trivandrum in two schedules.

 Soundtrack

-The audio release of poppins by V. K. Prakash was a star-studded affair with the entire cast and other guests attending the function.
-Among the entire cast, Jayasurya, Meera Nandan, Aparna Nair and Sarayu were present.
+The audio release of Poppins by V. K. Prakash was a star-studded affair with the entire cast and other guests attending the function.
+Among the cast, Jayasurya, Meera Nandan, Aparna Nair, and Sarayu were present.
 Ratheesh Vegha's music was the highlight of the day.
-He had also penned the lyrics of the songs, G. Venugopal and Sithara lent their voices for the songs.
-The Audio release was officially carried out by East Coast Vijayan and the CD was first given to Shankar Ramakrishnan by Jayasurya.
-East Coast Vijayan had coordinated the entire function than held on 24 November 2012.
+He had also penned the lyrics of the songs.
+G. Venugopal and Sithara lent their voices.
+The audio release was officially carried out by East Coast Vijayan, and the CD was first given to Shankar Ramakrishnan by Jayasurya.
+East Coast Vijayan had coordinated the entire function that was held on 24 Nov 2012.
 Nithya Menon sings the Malayalam version of the same song she sang for in "Aidu Ondla Aidu".

 Reception

 The film opened to negative reviews from critics and audiences alike.
 Sify.com gave the verdict "Below Average" and said, "Poppins is a lazy film, which takes the viewer for a ride.
 Unlike the sweet that it has named after, this one is disturbingly tasteless and has been made without much honesty."
 Paresh C Palicha of Rediff.com rated the film two out of five start and concluded his review saying that the film is a "very bland one."